expertahmed/screenrecorder/README.md

 - **Python Version**: Ensure that Python 3.12 or later is used as it provides support for modern features and libraries.
 - **Permissions**: Administrative or sudo privileges are required for certain installation steps, especially for creating desktop shortcuts and installing system-wide dependencies.
+- **FFmpeg**: Ensure FFmpeg is correctly installed and added to your system's PATH so it can be called by the application.
 - **Audio Input**: Ensure the microphone or audio input device is properly connected and selected in the application settings.
 - **Dependencies**: The `requirements.txt` file should contain all necessary Python packages required for the application.

-By following these steps, you can set up and run the screen recording application on Windows, Linux, and macOS.
-Each platform has its specific steps, mainly due to differences in package management and system configurations.
+By following these steps, you can set up and run the screen recording application on Windows, Linux, and macOS, ensuring FFmpeg is available for audio and video processing.